plaurion1989/reading-notes/HTML.md

 > Using Elements or Tags, HTML has a variety of framing tools to help the author design the framework of the web page while knowing exactly where and how the project is going to turn out.

- - "<"HTML">" is used to indicate that everything written within this tag is comprised of HTML code, anything after this tag "</"HTML">" is not considered apart of the structure of the site.
+ - `<HTML>` is used to indicate that everything written within this tag is comprised of HTML code, anything after this tag `</HTML>` is not considered apart of the structure of the site.
- - Anything between the "<"body">""</"body">" tags is content that is to be shown on the main site.
+ - Anything between the `<body>`,`</body>` tags is content that is to be shown on the main site.
- - There are multitudes of these tags or elements that are used as buckets for information to be structured within the "<"HTML">" tag to be used at will in sequence by the architect of the site.
+ - There are multitudes of these tags or elements that are used as buckets for information to be structured within the `<HTML>` tag to be used at will in sequence by the architect of the site.

 ## Chapter 8, Extra Markup